TrelisResearch/.github/profile/README.md

 # About Trelis Research

-Trelis Research provides tools and tutorials for training, using and deploying large language models (LLMs).
+Trelis Research provides tools and tutorials for training, using and deploying large language models.

 *last updated Sept 11th 2023*